Call for Scores/Competitions

 Attendance at the festival is required; a small honorarium of $200 is offered to help offset travel costs.

 4.)
-Composers whose pieces have been selected for performance will be notified via email on May 10, 2019.
+Composers whose pieces have been selected for performance will be notified via email on or about May 11, 2020.